UoB-COMSM0166/2025-group-17/README.md

 | User 10 | 67.5       | 55.0       |
 | User 11 | 60.0       | 42.5       |

-*SUS scores of Each User in the Easy Mode and Hard Mode*
+*Table 5.
+SUS scores of Each User in the Easy Mode and Hard Mode*

 Higher SUS scores indicate better perceived usability.
 The Easy Mode has higher usability score than that of the Hard Mode, suggesting that users found the game more intuitive and accessible in Easy Mode.
 We conducted the Wilcoxon sign-ranked test on the SUS data.
 The results show obvious significance.
 For a group of 11 participants, the calculated test statistic W is 5.5, which indicates that the significance level reached 0.025, or 97.5% according to the critical values table.
 The result determined that there was an significant difference between the easy mode and hard mode.
 However, this result does not determine exactly what causes the difference between the two modes.
 This uncertainty about whether there is really a difference in the usablity of two modes is related to one or more items of SUS.